regular/ssb-electroparty/readme.md

 # npm scripts

-`npm run rebuild` -- rebuild native modules for the node runtime bundled with electron `npm run build` -- build `electroparty.html` (needed by the other scripts) `npm start` -- run index.js and bootstrap.js in electron (depending on your `config` filr , this boots into a client deployed to ssb
+- `npm run rebuild` -- rebuild native modules for the node runtime bundled with electron
+- `npm run build` -- build `electroparty.html` (needed by the other scripts)
+- `npm start` -- run index.js and bootstrap.js in electron (depending on your `config` filr , this boots into a client deployed to ssb
-`npm run pack` -- run electron-packager and get distrubitable binary for the platform you are working on `npm run pack-all` -- same for all platforms supported by electron-packager (untested) `npm run deploy-client` -- browserify and indexhtmlify dummy-client.js and deploy as a blob to ssb `npm run dev-client` -- run dummy-client.js in tour browser, for development
+- `npm run pack` -- run electron-packager and get distrubitable binary for the platform you are working on
+- `npm run pack-all` -- same for all platforms supported by electron-packager (untested)
+- `npm run deploy-client` -- browserify and indexhtmlify dummy-client.js and deploy as a blob to ssb
+- `npm run dev-client` -- run dummy-client.js in tour browser, for development

 # Additional properties in config

  - `appName`, like the environment variable `ssb_appname`, lets tou specify where sbot looks for its config

 There's a script that takes appName form the  `config` file in the current working directory and runs sbot.
 Example: `./sbot whoami`

-# Sbot lifetime